 Valuation Stanmore Coal has experienced management, low production cost and superb future opportunities.
 However, the firm trades at 2.3X EBITDA, a 40% discount to some of its larger peers.
 We believe Stanmore should be trading at 4X EV/EBITDA due to its strong cashflow generation, operational expertise and consistent upgrades to mine development.

-Quip of the Month Liam Twigger, PCF Capital Group MD, said of M&A activity: “Too many companies are looking for a Brad Pitt when in the right circumstances, they might be able to settle for a Bart Simpson.”
+Quip of the Month “Too many companies are looking for a Brad Pitt when in the right circumstances, they might be able to settle for a Bart Simpson.” – Liam Twigger, PCF Capital Group MD (in the context of M&A activity).

 At Insufficient Capital, we do not strive to relate pop culture to investment theory.
 However, Liam’s argument rings extraordinarily true, particularly in relation to the energy industry.
 Stanmore bought Isaac Plains (then a mothballed, unwanted mine) for all of $1 from Vale and Sumitomo.
 Rather than searching for an expensive acquisition with a lower risk profile (Brad Pitt), Stanmore took on the challenge of an unloved asset (Bart Simpson), striving to make it work by applying experienced management.
 If we were to take this metaphor further, we’d say that Stanmore’s management are comparable to Steven Spielberg, a director who could generate great results from Bart.
 In time, we will see what Spielberg has in store for Stanmore.